awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 You can create an HTTPS listener, which uses encrypted connections \(also known as *SSL offload*\)\.
 This feature enables traffic encryption between your load balancer and the clients that initiate SSL or TLS sessions\.

+If you need to pass encrypted traffic to targets without the load balancer decrypting it, you can create a Network Load Balancer or Classic Load Balancer with a TCP listener on port 443\.
+With a TCP listener, the load balancer passes encrypted traffic through to the targets without decrypting it\.

+Application Load Balancers do not support mutual TLS authentication \(mTLS\)\.
+For mTLS support, create a TCP listener using a Network Load Balancer or a Classic Load Balancer and implement mTLS on the target\.

 The information on this page helps you create an HTTPS listener for your load balancer\.
 To add an HTTP listener to your load balancer, see [Create an HTTP listener for your Application Load Balancer](create-listener.md)\.

 **Contents**